Site, Architecture & Sustainability

-The ESS facility is being built on a 74.2-hectare site in the northeast outskirts of the Brunnshög district of the city of Lund, in close proximity to the MAX IV synchrotron.
+The ESS facility is being built on a site totalling approximately 70 hectares located on the northeast outskirts of the Brunnshög district of the city of Lund, in close proximity to the MAX IV synchrotron facility.

-ESS and Max IV construction plans call for an area between the two facilities, the “Science Village”, which will include shared infrastructure and services.
+Both ESS's and MAX IV's construction plans call for an area between the two facilities, a “Science Village”, which will include shared infrastructure and services.
 The Brunnshög district is currently undergoing extensive growth and development.
 A mixed-use neighbourhood is being planned, with around 3,000 dwellings and businesses providing employment for 20-25,000 individuals by 2025.

 Previous archaeological excavations made in the farmland north of Lund, where the ESS construction site is located, detected early settlements indicating that the area has been populated for millennia.

-An extensive programme of archaeological investigations was carried out prior to construction by a team of archaeologists managed by the Swedish National Heritage Board (Riksantikvarieämbetet).
+An extensive programme of archaeological investigations was carried out by a team of archaeologists managed by the Swedish National Heritage Board (Riksantikvarieämbetet) before construction began.

 Antiquity Meets the Future—Archaeology at the ESS Site was published in 2015 to accompany an exhibit of the findings at the Lund Historical Museum.